Low Dose Naltrexone

 Cost and Availability of Low Dose Naltrexone (LDN).

 LDN needs to be compounded by an experienced and accredited compounding pharmacy.
 LDN must be compounded as an immediate release capsule or tablet and without the use of certain fillers and binders.
 Pricing can vary considerably by region and pharmacy.
+Check our shipping information page to see what states we're licensed in!

-Naltrexone (Low Dose) Sublingual Tablets Compounded
+Naltrexone (Ultra Low Dose) Tablets and Capsules Compounded